briancaffey/redis-light-green-light-dev-to-hackathon/ARTICLE.md

 Like I do with most of my projects, I used `docker-compose` to set up the backend application services and database and I used Nuxt's `npm run dev` command to work on the UI.

-The backend application services included:
+The backend application services include:

-- Flask server
+- Flask server (for API endpoints and Websocket handlers)
-- Celery beat task scheduler
+- Celery beat task scheduler (for scheduling tasks to change the light color in each room)
-- Celery worker
+- Celery worker (to change the light color for a room and to update that players in that room via Websocket)

 ### Submission Category